Build-Better-Music/Build-Better-Music.github.io/_drafts/FractalMelodies.md

 title: "Fractal Melodies: How to Litter Your Melody with Repetition and Variation"
 image: /assets/blogPhotos/melody/red.svg
 author: Nick Mazuk
-time: August 23, 2018
+time: August 31, 2018
 ---

 The key to making interesting melodies is repetition and variation.
-We've talked a lot about repitition and ways to add variety to your melody.
+We've talked a lot about repetition and ways to add variety to your melody.
 But 8 measures it not a ton of space.

 Especially if you follow my guide to structuring melodies with motives.
 You'll only get 4 motives!